-In accordance with the provisions of California Senate Bill 855, Effective 1/1/2021 for California Commercial HMO and PPO plans, MHN has implemented the use of Level of Care Utilization System and Child and Adolescent Level of Care Utilization System (LOCUS/CALOCUS) criteria for all medical necessity determinations and level of care placement decisions.
-When the requested service is not in scope for LOCUS/CALOCUS, or another nonprofit professional association for the relevant clinical specialty, MHN will utilize InterQual criteria, if in scope, or internal criteria that have been developed according to generally accepted standards of mental health and substance use disorder care.
+In accordance with the provisions of California Senate Bill 855and effective 1/1/2021 for California Commercial HMO and PPO plans, MHN has implemented the use of the Level of Care Utilization System and Child and Adolescent Level of Care Utilization System (LOCUS/CALOCUS), and Early Childhood Service Intensity Instrument criteria for all mental health medical necessity determinations and level of care placement decisions.
+For substance use disorder utilization management for CA Commercial HMO and PPO members, MHN uses American Society of Addiction Medicine (ASAM) criteria.
+When the requested service is not in scope for LOCUS/CALOCUS, or another nonprofit professional association for the relevant clinical specialty, MHN will utilize InterQual criteria or internal criteria that have been developed according to generally accepted standards of mental health and substance use disorder care.